On Transportation of Mini-batches: A Hierarchical Approach: Experiment Settings

-\paragraph{Evaluation metric: } The classification accuracy is utilized to evaluate the mini-batch methods. \paragraph{Parameter settings: } The number of mini-batches $k$ varies in $\{8, 16, 32\}$.
+\textbf{Parameter settings for digits datasets: } The number of mini-batches $k$ varies in $\{1, 2, 4, 8\}$.
 For the SVHN dataset, the mini-batch size $m$ is set to $50$.
 Because the USPS dataset has fewer samples than the SVHN dataset, $m$ is set to $25$.
 We train the network using Adam optimizer with an initial learning rate of $0.0002$.
 The number of epochs is $80$ for $k = 8$.
 As the number of mini-batches doubles, we double the number of epochs so that the number of iterations does not change.
-Following DeepJDOT~\cite{bhushan2018deepjdot} and JUMBOT~\cite{fatras2021unbalanced}, we stratify the data loaders so that each class has the same number of samples in the mini-batches.
-The hyperparameters in ~\eqref{eq:cost_matrix} follow the settings in DeepJDOT: $\alpha = 0.001, \lambda_{t} = 0.0001$.
-Our neural networks are trained on the source domain during $10$ epochs before applying either method. \paragraph{Neural network architectures: } We use CNN for our generator and 1 FC layer for our classifier in both adaptation scenarios.
+The hyperparameters of m-OT and BoMb-OT in Equation~\ref{eq:cost_matrix} follow the settings in DeepJDOT: $\alpha = 0.001, \lambda_{t} = 0.0001$.
+The hyperparameters of m-UOT and BoMb-UOT are the same as JUMBOT: $\alpha = 0.1, \lambda_{t} = 0.1, \epsilon = 0.1, \tau = 1$.
+For computing BoMb-OT and BoMb-UOT, we simply set the value of $\lambda$ to $0$.

+\textbf{Parameter settings for the VisDA dataset:} All methods are trained using a batch size of $72$ during $10000$ iterations.
+The number of mini-batches $k$ for each method is selected from the set $\{ 1, 2, 4 \}$.
+Following the settings in~\cite{fatras2021unbalanced}, the coefficients in the cost formula is as follows $\alpha = 0.005, \lambda_{t} = 1, \tau = 0.3, \epsilon = 0.01$.
+For computing BoMb-OT and BoMb-UOT, we simply set the value of $\lambda$ to $0$.